swcarpentry/shell-novice/01-filedir.md

 ![Home Directories](fig/home-directories.svg)

-The Mummy likes to store his files in a directory called `/Users/imhotep`, while the Wolfman just calls his file direcotry `/Users/larry`, and Nelle's are in `/Users/nelle`.
+The Mummy likes to store his files in a directory called `/Users/imhotep`, while the Wolfman just calls his file directory `/Users/larry`, and Nelle's are in `/Users/nelle`.
 Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory and this is where we will begin our adventure.
 Typically, when you open a new command prompt you will be in